 Otomax® is indicated for the treatment of canine acute and chronic otitis externa associated with yeast (Malassezia pachydermatis, formerly Pityrosporum canis) and/or bacteria susceptible to gentamicin.

-Active ingredient: Gentamicin, Betamethasone and Clotrimazole
+Active ingredients: Gentamicin Sulfate, Betamethasone Valerate and Clotrimazole

-Clinical and safety studies with OTOMAX ointment have shown a wide safety margin at the recommended dose level in dogs.
+Clinical and safety studies with Otomax® OTOMAX ointment have shown a wide safety margin at the recommended dose level in dogs.

+For otic use in dogs only.
 May result in temporary hearing loss.
 If hearing or vestibular dysfunction is noted, discontinue use immediately and flush with a nonototoxic solution.